single-spa/single-spa-layout/README.md

 A routing point where all children will be conditionally rendered when the url matches.
 Supports the following options

 - path: string to evaluate against the URL. _required_
-- chilren: Array of routes or Application objects. _required_
+- children: Array of routes or Application objects. _required_
 - type: 'route'.
 In JSON syntax `type` is what tells `single-spa-layout` if an object is meant to be a route or an application. _required_

 ##### Application